-This butterfly tour may be combined with Panama’s Brilliant Butterflies tour for the ultimate Panama butterfly experience!
+This butterfly tour may also be combined with the Brilliant Butterflies of Panama tour for the ultimate Panama butterfly experience!

 Rate is US$ per person (+ taxes), double occupancy.
 This all-inclusive butterfly tour includes lodging and meals at the Canopy Camp, bilingual professional guides, WiFi, wine with dinner, airport transfers to and from Panama City and all tours as per the itinerary.
 Please check with our reservations office for the times of our scheduled airport transfers to coordinate your arrival and departure times.

 This tour does not include flights to and from Panama City, all taxes, private airport transfers, tips and alcoholic beverages.